hkgnobody/mcp-for-splunk/docs/guides/workflows/hands-on-lab.md

 # AI Workflows Hands‑On Lab

-Accelerate your understanding of MCP Server for Splunk by creating tools and building AI-powered troubleshooting workflows.
-In ~30–45 minutes you will discover workflows, generate a new workflow from templates, validate it, and execute it end-to-end.
+Accelerate your understanding of MCP Server for Splunk by creating a custom tool and building an AI-powered troubleshooting workflow.
+In ~30–45 minutes, you will create a tool with helper scripts, validate and run it in MCP Inspector, then generate, validate, and execute a workflow end-to-end.

 ## Objectives

-- Create a custom Splunk tool (optional but recommended)
+- Create a custom Splunk tool using helper scripts (beginner-friendly)
+- Validate and run your tool in MCP Inspector
-- Generate a workflow using workflow tools
+- Generate a workflow and include your tool
 - Validate and save the workflow under `contrib/workflows/`
 - Execute the workflow with rich parameters and view results

 ## Prerequisites

 - Python 3.10+ and UV
-- OPENAI_API_KEY in your environment
+- `OPENAI_API_KEY` in your environment
 - Splunk instance (local/remote) or use the included Docker Splunk

 ### Setup